finos/morphir/docs/spark-backend-as-a-special-case-of-a-relational-backend.md

 ---
 id: spark-backend-relational
+title: Spark Relational
 ---

-# Spark backend as a special case of a Relational backend
+# Spark backend as a Special Form of Relational backend

 ## Context and Problem Statement